jsok/puppet-vault/README.md

 * `service_name`: Customise the name of the system service

+* `service_enable`: Tell the OS to enable or disable the service at system startup

+* `service_ensure`: Tell the OS whether the service should be running or stopped

 * `service_provider`: Customise the name of the system service provider; this also controls the init configuration files that are installed.

 * `service_options`: Extra argument to pass to `vault server`, as per: `vault server --help`